PatrickAbildHolmes/GitStatViewer/README.md

 # GitStatViewer
 ## Description
-GitStatViewer allows you to view and analyse commits made by a specific user in realtime through polling. <br>
+GitStatViewer allows you to view and analyse commits made to a repository in realtime through polling. <br>
 Created for the "Softwareteknologi i Cyber-fysiske Systemer" course.

 ## Tech-stack